I’ve updated this guide on 6 November 2020

 - Will not receive sick pay or holiday pay, so you will go without earnings during these times;

-- Need to register as self-employed, work out your own taxes and send a tax return to HMRC.
+- Need to register your business, work out your own taxes and send a tax return to HMRC.

-Being self-employed doesn’t restrict you to just working as a Body Shop Consultant.
-Or if you wanted you could take an employed job somewhere and work as a Body Shop Consultant on the side.
+Being self-employed doesn’t restrict you to just working as a Body Shop Consultant if you wanted you could take an employed job somewhere and work as a consultant on the side.

 Allowable Expenses for Self-Employed Body Shop Consultants